 There are, of course, less severe head injuries and so, rest assured, no matter the scale of your injury, MG Legal’s dedicated personal injury solicitors will ensure your injuries are properly assessed and included in your final award.

 Life is very complicated, and we all take part in lots of different activities.
 There is no one major way to sustain a personal injury to the head.
 It is simply a fact of life that when incidents occur, head injuries are always possible simply because of the unexpected nature of the incident and that, like any other part of the body, the head is an extremity and so more likely to be thrown around or hit.

 Potential causes of head injury that our personal injury specialists can help you make a claim for personal injury compensation, include:

 • Hitting the interior of the vehicle, such as the steering wheel, or window, as a result

 • Motor cycling and bicycling road traffic accidents;

-• Hitting your head on the floor during a slip, trip or fall in a Public Liability or
+• Hitting your head on the floor during a slip, trip or fall in a public place, such as a

 • Being hit in the head in an accident at work when you have not been given